 At Elkus & Sisson, P.C., we know how challenging this process is, and our divorce attorneys are knowledgeable and skill in property settlement.
 We will help you come up with a plan that is fair and equitable.
 Typically, both parties are responsible for the property and the debt acquired during the marriage, and we will work diligently to help you come to a property settlement agreement.

 Our property settlement attorneys will work with you to coordinate a marital settlement agreement between you and your estranged spouse.
 If an agreement cannot be achieved, and the court’s intervention is necessary, the court will decide upon how your marital property will be distributed.

 The courts consider several factors when dividing property including:

-Throughout this process, your family lawyer from Elkus & Sisson, P.C. will work closely with you, gathering all pertinent information related to both property and debt acquired during your marriage, ensuring that you are represented to the courts fairly and accurately.
+Throughout this process, your Denver asset division lawyer from Elkus & Sisson, P.C. will work closely with you, gathering all pertinent information related to both property and debt acquired during your marriage, ensuring that you are represented to the courts fairly and accurately.

 If the couple owns a lot of real estate or one spouse has a lot of stocks and bonds then the division of assets get complicated quickly.
 In these cases it is much better to get legal counsel instead of trying to divide them up on your own.

 Dividing up stocks and bonds can be a complex issue when getting divorced.
 Even though assets might be in one name, if they were obtained during the marriage then they need to be distributed equally.
 A couple of options would include: